mvolkmann/blog/src/neovim.md

 which contains files that configure plugins.
 One way to make this directory visible is to remove the `lua/user` line from the `.gitignore` file.
+This is a good option when your `.config` directory is stored in a Git repository.
 Another way is to create the file `~/.config/nvim/lua/user/plugins/neo-tree.lua` with the following content: